piersy/programming-principles/defensive-programming.md

 ### Harms readability

-Because defensive programming converts certain values to other values "under the hood" it allows there to be multiple ways to perform the same action.
+Because defensive programming converts certain values to other values *under the hood* it allows there to be multiple ways to perform the same action.

 Consider these 2 calls to `setHourlyWage` that result in the same outcome:
 ```go